apachecn/pytorch-doc-zh/docs/1.0/cuda.md

 torch.cuda.empty_cache()
 ```

-Releases all unoccupied cached memory currently held by the caching allocator so that those can be used in other GPU application and visible in &lt;cite&gt;nvidia-smi&lt;/cite&gt;.
+Releases all unoccupied cached memory currently held by the caching allocator so that those can be used in other GPU application and visible in `nvidia-smi`.

 Note